AlexisTM/cracon/README.md

-# Cracon C++ Library
+# Cracon, Craft your configuration!

 ![cracon uwu logo](doc/img/cracon.jpg)

-Cracon stands for Craft Config.

 **Cracon** is a lightweight C++ library for handling _JSON_ configuration files.
 It provides a simple and intuitive API for reading, writing configurations.
 It outputs two files, one `default` with all defaults parameters set in the code, and one for changed parameters.